benaston/NFeature/readme.md

 ```

 **8. At some future date... optionally mark your feature as ```Established``` to indicate that it is now integral to your application and cannot be turned off (see footnote 2)**

+*Any conditionals besed upon the availability of established features will now throw an exception, forcing you to remove the conditional (as is good practice).*

 ```XML